Caring for Aging Bones: Osteoporosis and Arthritis in Seniors

 Promoting Bone Health

-Keeping seniors healthy and active to avoid bone diseases requires a combination of both lifestyle changes and meetings with a health care professional to talk through risk factors or identify problems as promptly as possible.
+Keeping seniors healthy and active to avoid bone diseases requires a combination of lifestyle changes and meetings with a healthcare professional to discuss risk factors or identify problems as promptly as possible.

 Perform Tests

-There are a whole host of medical tests that can be performed by healthcare professionals to build a more well-rounded picture of seniors’ current state of bone health and their chances of developing conditions that would threaten the health of their bones.
+There are a whole host of medical tests that healthcare professionals can perform to build a more well-rounded picture of seniors’ current state of bone health and their chances of developing conditions that threaten their bones’ health.

 Bone density testing involves a specific type of x-ray that is designed to measure the levels of calcium and other minerals within the bones.
 Testing for specific nutrients such as calcium or vitamin D through urine samples is also an option that can provide information regarding seniors’ bone health and their chances of experiencing a fracture.